Bourgeois nationalism

-In Marxism, bourgeois nationalism is the practice by the ruling classes of deliberately dividing people by nationality, race, ethnicity, or religion, so as to distract them from engaging in class struggle.
-It is seen as a divide-and-conquer strategy used by the ruling classes to prevent the working class from uniting against them; hence the Marxist slogan, Workers of all countries, unite!
+In Marxist theory, bourgeois nationalism is the ideology of the ruling capitalist class which aims to overcome class antagonism between proletariat and bourgeoisie by appealing to national unity.
+It is seen as a distraction from engaging in class struggle and an attempt to impose interests of capitalists on the proletariat by constructing capitalist interests as "national interests".
+Internationally, it aims to create antagonism between workers of different nations and serves as a divide-and-conquer strategy.
+The bourgeois nationalism is contrasted with left-wing nationalism and proletarian internationalism.

 Usage

 Soviet Union

 After the October Revolution, the Bolshevik government based its nationalities policy (korenization) on the principles of Marxism.
 According to these principles, all nations should disappear with time, and nationalism was considered a bourgeois ideology.
-By the mid-1930s these policies were replaced with more extreme assimilationist and russification policies.
+By the mid-1930s these policies were replaced with more extreme assimilationist and Russification policies.
+The term was used indiscriminately to smear national groups opposed to Russian centralism.

-In his Report on the 50th anniversary of the formation of the USSR, Leonid Brezhnev emphasized: "That is why Communists and all fighters for socialism believe that the main aspect of the national question is unification of the working people, regardless of their national origin, in the common battle against every type of oppression, and for a new social system which rules out exploitation of the working people."
+In his Report on the 50th anniversary of the formation of the USSR, General Secretary Leonid Brezhnev emphasized: "That is why Communists and all fighters for socialism believe that the main aspect of the national question is unification of the working people, regardless of their national origin, in the common battle against every type of oppression, and for a new social system which rules out exploitation of the working people."

+In the Soviet Union throughout its existence, the term generally referred to Ukrainian, Estonian, Latvian, Armenian, Kazakh and other types of nationalism that were propagated by the Soviet Union's non-Russian minorities.
+The Soviet leadership saw their struggle for independence as a threat to the entire existence of the USSR's communist regime.